nicolesmithdev/mixology/README.md

 ## How to Use

+This app is deployed to GitHub pages and can be found here: https://nicolesmithdev.github.io/mixology/

+### Local Setup

 Root directory

 -   `npm install`
 -   `npm run serve`

-### How to Deploy to GitHub Pages

-This app is deployed to GitHub pages and can be found here: https://nicolesmithdev.github.io/mixology/

-1. `git checkout --orphan gh-pages`
-2. `npm run build`
-3. `git --work-tree dist add --all`
-4. `git --work-tree dist commit -m "Deploy"`
-5. `git push origin HEAD:gh-pages --force`
-6. `rm -r dist`
-7. `git checkout -f main`
-8. `git branch -D gh-pages`

 ## Changelog